Occasional licence to sell alcohol

-Once we’ve received your application, we will consult with Police Scotland and Licensing Standards Officer.
-If neither make adverse comment, and the application is within the Board's Policy, the application can be granted under delegated powers.
-This means that the decision to grant the licence is made by the clerk, rather than wait for the next Licensing Board meeting.
+Once we have received your application, we will consult with Police Scotland and Licensing Standards Officer.
+If there is no objections or representations, and the application is within the Board's policy, the application can be granted under delegated powers.
+This means that the decision to grant the licence is made by the clerk, rather than wait for the next local Licensing Board meeting.

-We will also advertise the licence for 1 week to allow members of the public to make any objections or representations.
+We will also publicly advertise the licence for 1 week to allow members of the public to make any objections or representations.

-If there is any adverse comment, or if the application is outside the Board's Policy, the application must be referred to a hearing of the Licensing Board that may grant or refuse the licence.
-We will notify you about the hearing and will be able to make representations in favour of your application.
+If we receive a objection or representation, or if the application is outside the Board's policy, the application must be referred to a hearing of the Licensing Board that may grant or refuse the licence.
+We will notify you about the hearing and you will be able to make representations in favour of your application.